LordZardeck/PAW-Auth0TokenDynamicValue/README.md

 Finally, to login as a specific user, you will need their `userId` and thier `email`

-To utlize the token, create a header, and as the value, use `Auth0 Authorization Token Generator`
+To utlize the token, create a header, and as the value, use `Auth0 Authorization Token`